Skip to content

 Decision 3: Rebuild his life with different priorities.
 Health first.
 Work second.
 Stuff last.

-Decision 4: Commit fully to the recovery protocols Dr. Chen laid out, no matter how long it took.
+Decision 4: Commit fully to the recovery protocols Dr. Corposano laid out, no matter how long it took.

 Decision 5: Stop being so damn stubborn about asking for help.